mm6/ethereum-lab4-hardhat/README.md

 ```

-20. Check our DAI balance.
+20. Check our DAI balance by visiting the balanceOf on the DAI contract.
     Execute the following lines of Javascript.

 ```js